Milestones Planning: Everything You Need to Know

 When it comes to reporting milestones, it is a fairly straightforward concept, which is typically completed in a table.
 List the description, its due date, and then the new forecasted date.
 When you achieve the milestone and mark it complete, you can also add the date in there.
 Only concentrate on reporting milestones that are coming up or have been completed in that particular month.
 For the next month, take off milestones that were previously completed so you aren't creating an unnecessarily long report by including work they know was already completed.

 If you need help with milestones planning, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.